ethancsmith/math263-notes/07-systems_of_odes.md

 :label: approx-vector-derivative
 \mathbf{y}'(x) \approx \frac{\mathbf{y}(x+h) - \mathbf{y}(x)}{h}.
 ```
-In fact, there is even a theory of multiple-variable Taylor series to precisely quantify what is meant by this assertion though we will not pursue such a precise statement this time.
 Now, solving {eq}`approx-vector-derivative` for $\mathbf{y}(x+h)$ yields the usual linear approximation
 \begin{equation*}
 \mathbf{y}(x+h) \approx \mathbf{y}(x) + h\mathbf{y}'(x).